Monviech/os-caddy-plugin/README.md

 #### How to create a wildcard subdomain reverse proxy:
 - Do everything the same as above, but create your Reverse Proxy Domain like this "*.example.com" and activate the DNS-01 Challenge.
+- Or - Advanced Mode: Custom Certificate - Use a Certificate you imported or generated in "System - Trust - Certificates".
+It has to be a wildcard certificate.
 - Go to the Subdomain Tab and create all subdomains that you need in relation to the "*.example.com" domain.
 So for example "foo.example.com" and "bar.example.com".
 But NOT "foo.bar.example.com", since for that you would need the "*.bar.example.com" domain and certificate.
 - In the Handle Tab you can now select your "*.example.com" domain, and if Subdomain is "None", the handles are added to the base domain, for example if you want a catch all for all non referenced subdomains.
 - If you create a Handle with "*.example.com" and "foo.example.com" as Subdomain, a nested handle will be generated.
 You can do all the same configurations as if the subdomain is a normal domain, with multiple handles and handle paths.